 On August the 31sth 1924 Pep was taken to Eastern State Penitentiary in Pennsylvania but not because he killed a cat or anyone else.

-Governor Gifford Pinchot and his wife send Pep to the prison and when Pep first arrived, as a joke, the guards made him pose for a mugshot and listed him as a committed murderer.
+Upon arrival the guards made him pose for a mugshot and listed him as a committed murderer.

 They even give him the alias of ‘A dog’.

-Here is the official record;
+Here is Pep’s official record;

-So Pep was a gift to Mrs Pinchot from Governor Baxter of Maine, who told her that his experience with bringing a dog to the Maine penitentiary had done so much for the morale of the convicts.
+According to the articles Pep was a gift to Mrs Pinchot from Governor Baxter of Maine, who told her that his experience with bringing a dog to the Maine penitentiary had done so much for the morale of the convicts.

 This made Mrs Pinchot decide to do the same with Pep.